FujiHaruka/node-adaptive-threshold/README.md

 ## Usage

-I made this as an [ndarray](https://github.com/scijs/ndarray) module.
-So, the pimplest usage is to use this with [get-pixels](https://github.com/scijs/get-pixels) and [save-pixels](https://github.com/scijs/save-pixels).
+I made it as an [ndarray](https://github.com/scijs/ndarray) module.
+So, the simplest usage is with [get-pixels](https://github.com/scijs/get-pixels) and [save-pixels](https://github.com/scijs/save-pixels) as below.

 ```js
 const fs = require('fs')